MicrosoftDocs/win32/desktop-src/WCS/colortype.md

 ---
 title: COLORTYPE enumeration
 description: The values of the COLORTYPE enumeration are used by several WCS functions.
-Variables of type COLOR are defined in the color spaces enumerated by the COLORTYPE enumeration. ms.assetid: '9735e4e5-362b-4542-9285-887279cc6499'
+Variables of type COLOR are defined in the color spaces enumerated by the COLORTYPE enumeration. ms.assetid: 9735e4e5-362b-4542-9285-887279cc6499
+keywords:
-keywords: ["COLORTYPE enumeration Windows Color System", "PCOLORTYPE enumeration pointer Windows Color System", "LPCOLORTYPE enumeration pointer Windows Color System"]
+- COLORTYPE enumeration Windows Color System
+- PCOLORTYPE enumeration pointer Windows Color System
+- LPCOLORTYPE enumeration pointer Windows Color System
 topic_type:
 - apiref
 api_name: